Monthly Tech-Tip from Tony Hansen SignUp

 The white engobe on the inside of this mug does not fit, that is what these cracks are about.
 The misfit can be demonstrated using EBCT test bars (shown in the foreground).
 This pair sandwich the engobe and body as a bi-clay strip, they are dried and fired with alternative sides up.
 A bend demonstrates differences in the fired shrinkage of body and engobe.
 On drying these stayed relatively flat but after firing at cone 10R, the engobe's higher shrinkage pulled them concave.
 On this mug, made from the same clay and engobe, the latter has done likewise, shrinking more than the body and creating a crack pattern that even the glaze could not hide.
 This was a development version of L3954N that contained too much nepheline syenite.

-This is what happens if you apply a non-gummed engobe to bisque ware
+This is what happens when applying a non-gummed engobe or underglaze to bisque ware

-The drying shrinkage of the engobe (and stickiness that goes with that) are important for adherence during application at the leather hard stage.
-And also to shrinking with the body during the drying process.
+The drying shrinkage of engobes and underglazes (and stickiness that goes with that) are important for adherence for application at the leather hard stage (they do not melt like glazes so do not glass-bond to the body).
+Wet adherence and shrinking together with the body during drying enhance the otherwise fragile interface.
 But not on bisque ware.
-If, however, the engobe is gummed it can often adhere to the bisque (but the fired bond with the body will not be as good as when applied at leather hard stage).
+If, however, the engobe is gummed it can appear to adhere to the bisque - but the fired bond with the body will not be as good as when applied at leather hard stage.
+Some underglazes employ calcined clays to minimize shrinkage for better compatibility with bisque, but it is still difficult to understand how they could develop any sort of quality fired bond!

 Inbound Photo Links